 If you are coming from Nusa Lembongan it’s a much shorter trip (maybe abour 20 minutes).
 There are boats that will make the transfer or you can do what we did and barter with a local with a boat.
 We probably paid more than we should have (about $5USD each for a 20 minute ride) however we were in a hurry and got to go right away.

 Rent a Motorbike

-The only way to get around this island is by motorbike.
+The only way to get around Nusa Penida is by motorbike.
 If you’ve done it before, great!
-If you haven’t… well nor did I, and I survived.
+If you haven’t… well nor had I, and I survived.
 The ride is beautiful and the roads are pretty quiet.
 What you do need to watch out for are the pot holes, sandy bits, and gravel piles.
 Those got both Chantae and I leaving us with matching scars on our legs.
-Trust me when I tell you to consider wearing long pants not shorts, because picking rocks out of your skin with a needle (no doc on the island!) was an adventure in itself.
+Trust me when I tell you may want to consider wearing long pants not shorts, because picking rocks out of your skin with a needle (no doctors on the island!) was an adventure in itself.

 Take a Swim at Crystal Bay